-11. Does your medical school curriculum address the reproductive health effects of industry-related environmental toxins (e.g. air pollution, pesticides)?
+1.11.
+Does your medical school curriculum address the reproductive health effects of industry-related environmental toxins (e.g. air pollution, pesticides)?
 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.
-Scoup and an ation.
-There was brief montion of the reproductive health effects of environmental

 Score explanation: There was brief mention of the reproductive health effects of environmental exposures during the Neurology block, such as in Dr. Zeltser's Neuroembryology lecture.
-There were also mentions of reproductive health effects of industry-related environmental toxins asbestos, benzene, and aflatoxin) in the Genetics block.
-Finally, the Flint water crisis was explored in the Foundations of Clinical Medicine Course in the third semester of the curriculum.
+The Flint water crisis was explored in the Foundations of Clinical Medicine Course in the third semester of the curriculum.

-12. Does your medical school curriculum address important human-caused environmental threats that are relevant to the university's surrounding community?
+1.12.
+Does your medical school curriculum address important human-caused environmental threats that are relevant to the university's surrounding community?

 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
+0 This topic was not covered.

-Score explanation: In her lecture on Public Health and Health Promotion in the Foundations of Clinical Medicine course, Dr. Austin described several factors affecting residents of New York City, particularly with the geographical relationship between poverty and illnesses such as asthma and COVID-19.
+Score explanation: In her lecture on Social Determinants of Health in the Foundations of Clinical Medicine course, Dr. Lovinsky-Desir described several factors affecting residents of New York City, particularly with the geographical relationship between poverty and illnesses such as asthma and quality of care.
 This topic was also briefly addressed by the "Environmental Health" module of the Public Health Commute, and in Dr. Fedyna's BHD lecture titled "Asthma".

-13. To what extent does your medical school emphasize the importance of Indigenous knowledge and value systems as essential components of planetary health solutions?
+1.13.
+To what extent does your medical school emphasize the importance of Indigenous knowledge and value systems as essential components of planetary health solutions?
 Indigenous knowledge and value systems are integrated throughout the medical school's planetary health education Indigenous knowledge and value systems as essential components of planetary health solutions are included briefly in the core curriculum.
 Indigenous knowledge and value systems as essential components of planetary health solutions are included in elective coursework.
+This topic was not covered.
+Score explanation: There was no mention of this topic identified in the core curriculum.